Michael Harris II Player Props: Braves vs. Angels

-On Monday, Michael Harris II (batting .375 in his past 10 games) and the Atlanta Braves face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+On Tuesday, Michael Harris II (batting .344 in his past 10 games) and the Atlanta Braves face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
 First pitch is at 7:20 PM ET.

 Michael Harris II Game Info & Props vs. the Angels